Why do you need our help?

 As one of the most reputable and leading estate agents in the London area, we pride ourselves on being members of the National Association of Estate Agents, the Association of Residential Letting Agents and the Royal Institution of Chartered Surveyors and as such are regulated by their Codes of Practice.

-Most importantly to you Jackson-Stops currently have nine offices spanning central and south-west London, Surrey & Middlesex and a further three associated letting offices in the City (Frank Harris & Company).
+Most importantly to you Jackson-Stops currently have nine offices spanning central and south-west London, Surrey & Middlesex and a further four associated letting offices in the City (Frank Harris & Company).

 What are the costs?